NoBlanks/Intel-Hackintosh-Modern-Opencore/README.md

 # Additional Notes
 - Change the serial and stuff if you're using this EFI
 - You might want to change the USBMap.kext to USBInjectAll.kext or compile your own USBMap.kext when booted into macOS
-- Yes this EFI has emulated NVRAM and IS REQUIRED for every Big Sur update, for other versions, it's not needed at all
+- Emulated NVRAM IS REQUIRED for every Big Sur update, for other versions, it's not needed at all

 # Future additions and testing
-- Converting EFI for use on Pre-macOS (will be put in a different repository)
+- Converting EFI for use on Pre-macOS (will be put in a different repository, currently on hold)

 # For use in Big Sur (Methods given by TheBloke: https://github.com/TheBloke)
 - Must have working NVRAM (https://dortania.github.io/OpenCore-Post-Install/misc/nvram.html)